From 5th November, the Cathedral is open only for private prayer and reflection.

 - A swap from cash collection boxes for donations to ‘tap to give’ via donation points at locations around the Cathedral.

-- Cash and gift aid collection via envelopes will shortly be removed and they will no longer be collected.
-We kindly ask our regular members of the congregation to review giving methods and to utilise parish giving via the Stewardship committee.
+- We kindly ask our regular members of the congregation to review giving methods and to utilise parish giving via the Stewardship committee.
 It is a very effective and regular way for the Cathedral to receive support and it is gift aid compliant.